serious-games-darmstadt/MovementAssessmentWithTeslasuit/SourceCode/UnityProject_NewAPI/Assets/1-Project Files/ReadMe.txt

 - Determining the accuracy of trainings (python side)
 - Give a feedback accordingly (python side)

-# Steps to work with this Project
+# Steps to work with this Project.
+In general, LFS is crucial to work with Unity since some most files are larger than 10 mb and some larger than 100 mb.

+0- git lfs install
-1- Git clone repository, teslasuit_newapi branch
+1- git clone repository, teslasuit_newapi branch
 2- git lfs fetch -all
 3- git lfs pull
 4- Open the project in Unity,